 Isoleucine, along with two other amino acids, is a branded-chain amino acid – it has a chain branching off to one side of its molecular structure.
-Isoleucine is needed for various internal processes that include muscle repair and haemoglobin production.
-The body needs haemoglobin as it helps to transport iron in the blood and regulates blood sugar.
-Isoleucine can be found in whey protein isolate, seaweed, egg whites, tuna and turkey.
+It is needed for various internal processes that include muscle repair and hemoglobin production.
+The body needs hemoglobin as it helps to transport iron into the blood and regulates blood sugar.
+Isoleucine can be found in whey protein isolate, seaweed, egg whites, tuna, and turkey.

 Leucine, like isoleucine, is a branded-chain amino acid.
-Leucine helps ensure optimal muscle health by stimulating muscle strength and growth.
+It helps ensure optimal muscle health by stimulating muscle strength and growth.
 Furthermore, this amino acid helps slow muscle deterioration as we age.
 It also protects from fatigue and helps regulate blood sugar levels.
-Leucine can be found in pumpkin seeds, soybeans, parmesan cheese and white beans.
+Leucine can be found in pumpkin seeds, soybeans, Parmesan cheese, and white beans.

 Threonine is the amino acid that’s needed for the development of bones, cartilage, hair, teeth, and nails.
 As a result, threonine can help speed up wound healing as well as recovery time.

 Valine, like leucine, is a branded-chain amino acid.
-Valine is needed for the growth and repair of muscles.
-It accomplishes this by supplying muscles with glucose – which is essential for endurance and overall muscle health.
+It is needed for the growth and repair of muscles.
+Valine accomplishes this by supplying muscles with glucose – which is essential for endurance and overall muscle health.
 It also protects the liver by regulating its level of nitrogen.
-Foods rich in valine include cottage cheese, mushrooms, lentils and peanuts.
+Foods rich in valine include cottage cheese, mushrooms, lentils, and peanuts.